marcoalopez/strength_envelopes/README.md

-# Strength_envelopes
+# Strength envelopes

-A Python script to generate lithoshere strenght envelopes
+Strength_envelopes is a Python script to generate lithosphere or crust strength envelopes...TODO